priyakathuria/mobilepriceclassification/README.md

 2. Finding the number of outliers and eliminating them
 3. Splitting the train and test dataset
 4. Standardizing the dataset

+# Models Implementation. training and analysis of results
+To predict the mobile phone price, we have applied different techniques on the input data like dimensionality reduction (PCA), feature selection and then used mentioned below machine learning algorithms and deep learning techniques on the training and test dataset.
+After that, we choose the best model for our data set based on the comparative results on the selected evaluation metrics like -accuracy,precision, Recall,F1-score.
+Implementation of Machine Learning Algorithms:
+1. Logistic regression
+2. Random forest
+3. KNN
+4. SVM
+Implementation of Deep Learning Technique: Artificial Neural Network